-Legislation Assembly Democrats Joann Downey, Eric Houghtaling, Nicholas Chiaravalloti, Craig Coughlin and Majority Leader Louis D. Greenwald sponsored to prohibit anyone whose driver’s license is suspended for DWI from operating a New Jersey Transit train was passed Monday by the General Assembly.
+(TRENTON) – Legislation Assembly Democrats Joann Downey, Eric Houghtaling, Nicholas Chiaravalloti, Craig Coughlin and Majority Leader Louis D. Greenwald sponsored to prohibit anyone whose driver’s license is suspended for DWI from operating a NJ Transit train was advanced Monday by an Assembly committee.

 “No one who is prohibited from operating an automobile should be in a position to transport passengers who take NJ Transit trains,” said Downey (D-Monmouth).
 “This is the third largest transit system in the United States of America.
 For the sake of public safety, New Jersey must take action to ensure that no one whose license is suspended due to drunk driving is granted this level of responsibility.”